 - Module exercises.
 Each module includes some questions that reflect what is covered in that module.
-These exercises are typically due in a week. - Market share analysis tool (MSAT).
+These exercises are typically due in a week. - Analysis tool of market share (ATOMS).
 This is a project that every student will work starting from the beginning of the semester.
-The ultimate goal here is to build a tool in ArcGIS Pro and QGIS to conduct market share analysis, using the public libraries in Franklin County as an example.
+The ultimate goal here is to build a GIS tool to conduct market share analysis, using the public libraries in Franklin County as an example.
 We will start from the manual process in these systems and then eventually built the complete tools.
 Manual calculation will be introduced in the first two weeks, and the final submission of the tools will be due in week 14. - Final projects.
 Students form teams, each working on a GIS development project.
 A typical team has no more than 4 students.
 Conducting the final project is a semester long process, where formal deliverables such as a video presentation and/or document are required at each of the steps.
 Some of these videos and documents will also be peer reviewed.
-At the end of the semester each project should be concluded by (a) delivering the final product including the full set of documents, software, and necessary data, and (b) making professional presentations about the project to the class.
+There are two stages of the final projects in this class.
+The first stage is called icebreakers where students are randomly put in small groups to explore GIS tools and to discuss improvement and new possibilities.
+The groups will be finalized after these activities and we enter the stage of project management where each group focuses on a project idea and finish it at the end of the semester.
+Each project should be concluded by (a) delivering the final product including the full set of documents, software, and necessary data, and (b) making professional presentations about the project to the class.
 Teams that do not deliver the complete package on time will not receive any credit for the project. - Participation.
 Each student will peer review different presentation videos and other final project through the semester.
 Participation in these peer reviews are counted toward the participation. - Auto Quizzes.
-There will be three online quizzes, at weeks 1, 6 and 9, respectively.
+There will be three online quizzes, at weeks 2, 6 and 9, respectively.
 These are timed, open-book quizzes that will be automatically graded and students can take them anytime during the week the quiz is scheduled.
-All questions in the first auto quiz must be answered.
-Questions in the second and third quizzes are randomly drawn from a pool and students can have three attempts.
-The highest score will be used as the final score of each quiz.

-• Quizzes.
-There will be two open-book, timed coding quizzes for this semester, focusing on Python for ArcGIS Pro and QGIS, respectively.
+All questions in the first auto quiz must be answered in one attempt.
+For the other two auto quizzes, questions will be randomly drawn from a pool; students have two attempts and the higher score will be used as the final score of each quiz. - Quizzes.
+There will be two open-book, timed coding quizzes for this semester.